 Again, not a great resounding story, but it stuck with me and I obviously remember it very well, considering how much I wrote about it in my first draft, which is not published here.
 As a piece of writing, it is quite boring.
 At the time, I did think I was just winding myself up.
 It was my imagination.
 But, looking back on it, that sense of being watched was very real.
 Can I explain this with certainty?
 No, and nor do I want to.

 The visitor experience

 Every now and then, working in various heritage sites, someone has pragmatically said to me, “There are ghosts here aren’t there?”
 These aren’t people after ghost stories or on a ghost hunt, they actually feel something.
 I don’t contradict or encourage them; I’m actually quite interested in what they have got to say.
 On a Roman site, located and accessed under a modern office block, a woman said just that, “There are spirits here.
 Not bad ones.
 But certainly here.
 Perhaps children”.
 She then started to back off from her conversation a little.
 In the same place, an engineer checking the alarms asked, “there aren’t any ghosts here are there?”, in rather exasperated way.
-“You’ve come across them then?”, says I. “Oh, yes, they tend to knock me off my ladder.
-Fed up with it.”.
-These are “everyday people”, in that, they aren’t wearing purple, don’t have a knowledge of pagan religions, or even claim to be spiritualists.
+“You’ve come across them then?” says I. “Oh, yes, they tend to knock me off my ladder.
+Fed up with it.”
+These are “everyday people”, in that, they aren’t claiming to be spiritualists or ghost humters.

 Can objects possess ghostly experiences in the same way that buildings can?